 Employer Identification Numbers (EINs) must be applied for and are issued by the Internal Revenue Service.
 Like SSNs, they are also nine digits long, but are formatted differently.
 Every business that files business tax returns or pays employees must obtain an EIN.

-How Do I Use My EIN Number To Apply for a Credit Card?
+How Do I Apply for a Business Credit Card With EIN?

 Some credit card applications ask for an EIN by default, while others ask for a SSN.
 If you’re applying for a credit card and the application asks for your SSN, you can usually substitute your EIN number without a problem.